 Newcastle Hospitals NHS Foundation Trust is one of the busiest, largest and most successful teaching NHS foundation trusts in the country, with around 16,000 staff and an annual income of £1billion.

-Rated ‘Outstanding’ by the Care Quality Commission (CQC) for the second consecutive time in 2019, we have a long history of providing high quality care, clinical excellence, and innovation in medical research regionally, nationally and internationally.
+We have a strong history of providing high quality care, clinical excellence, and innovation in medical research regionally, nationally and internationally.

-We’re also proud to be the second largest provider of specialised services in the country.
-This means we support people with a range of rare and complex medical, surgical and neurological conditions, cancers and genetic orders.
+We’re also proud to be the second largest provider of specialised services in the country, supporting people with a range of rare and complex medical, surgical and neurological conditions, cancers and genetic orders.

-Our staff oversee around 1.84m patients ‘contacts’ each year, delivering high standards of healthcare from the following sites:
+Our staff oversee around 6,000 patients contacts every day, delivering high standards of healthcare from:

 - Freeman Hospital